wp-plugins/wp-live-chat-support/readme.txt

 Stable tag: trunk
 License: GPLv2

-Live Chat Support for Your Site For FREE!
+Live Chat Support for Your Site for FREE!

 == Description ==